voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

 The first step to using FiftyOne is to load your data into a :ref:`dataset <using-datasets>`.
-FiftyOne supports automatic loading of datasets stored in various common formats.
-If your dataset is stored in a custom format, don't worry, FiftyOne also provides support for easily loading datasets in custom formats.
+FiftyOne supports automatic loading of datasets stored in various :ref:`common formats <supported-import-formats>`.
+If your dataset is stored in a custom format, don't worry, FiftyOne also provides support for easily loading datasets in :ref:`custom formats <loading-custom-datasets>`.

+Check out the sections below to decide which import pattern is the best fit for your data and labels.

 .. note::